-There have been some mighty strange goings-on in my world lately, since my dad died three weeks ago.
+There have been some mighty strange goings-on in my world since my dad died three weeks ago.
 I’m writing this just in time for Halloween, although the timing was not at all intentional.
 Until this morning, I thought I’d keep my experiences to myself, but after talking with some friends and tuning in to my intuition, I decided to share them in as straightforward a manner as possible so you can draw your own conclusions.
+Be sure to read all the way to the end!

 1. Technical Difficulties